goyek/x/README.md

 This repository contains supplemental packages for [`goyek`](https://github.com/goyek/goyek) which mainly offer convenience.
+These packages are part of `goyek` but outside the core repository.
+They are developed under looser compatibility than the `goyek` core repository.
 Packages in this repository depend on additional libraries and require a newer version of Go than [`goyek`](https://github.com/goyek/goyek).
 See [`go.mod`](go.mod) for details.